Creating a Quiz using the New Interface

 The VU Collaborate Quiz tool is effective at testing and identifying gaps in knowledge and providing feedback to instructors and students.
 You can create a quiz in VU Collaborate and link it to the Gradebook to form a component of students' assessments.
 This guide will show you how to create a quiz, insert restrictions by date and student, and link to the Gradebook and the reports that can be generated.

-Quizzes can only be created by Block Convenors or Block Key Academics in the master space.
 Once the quiz is transferred into the delivery space (automatically two weeks before class starts) only minor changes should be made.

 Step One: Access Quizzes